Taizicheng: Imperial palace

 Building materials unearthed included bricks, glazed and unglazed roof tiles, ridge tiles, and dragon, phoenix and Kalaviṅka roof ornaments.
 Other artifacts excavated included a black glazed chicken-leg shaped vase, 15 white glazed porcelain bowls with impressed dragon and fish patterns, and two fragments of a gilt bronze dragon head ornament.
 The porcelain bowls were marked with the characters 尚食局 (shàng shí jú) meaning "Bureau of Imperial Cuisine", which are elsewhere associated with Ding ware.
 Some of the bricks were marked as 内 (nèi (internal)), 宫 (gōng (palace)), and 官 (guān (official)), which are similar to marks on bricks found at the Liao dynasty Upper Palace at Bairin Left Banner.

 Based on the size of the site and an analysis of the various artifacts found there, the archaeologists determined that this must be the remains of an imperial palace of the Jin dynasty, and probably dated to the late middle period of the dynasty, during the reigns of Emperor Shizong (r.
 1161–1189) and Emperor Zhangzong (r.
 1189–1208).
 It is probable that this site is the Tai He Palace (泰和宫 (tàihé gōng)) recorded in the History of Jin as being the summer palace where Emperor Zhangzong stayed in 1202 and 1205.

 Venue for 2022 Winter Olympic Games

-Taizicheng is a venue for the 2022 Winter Olympic Games.
-All skiing events other than alpine skiing are scheduled to be held at the Taizicheng area.
+Taizicheng was a venue for the 2022 Winter Olympic Games.
+All skiing events other than alpine skiing were held in the Taizicheng area.